BDC Hamburger Icon

 There are two types of recruitment: internal and external.

-• Internal recruitment is conducted by looking to your company’s internal network as a source of potential candidates.
+• Internal recruitment involves looking to your company’s internal network as a source of potential candidates.
 You can ask current employees for professional referrals or promote an internal employee.
 If you have more than one business location, consider transferring an employee from one location to another.

 • External recruitment can involve various strategies, such as advertising on job boards, posting the open position on your company website and social media accounts, and connecting with educational institutions.
 Most employers find it beneficial to perform a combination of these recruitment strategies.